Bob Dylan's "Murder Most Foul" and National Memory

 From his earliest days in Greenwich Village, as Dave van Ronk noted in his memoirs, Dylan has been interested in modern poetry.
 Central to his interests in the middle years of the 1960s, just as he was making his famous turn to "electric" music, was the French Symbolist poet Arthur Rimbaud.
 It is Rimbaud who has given us the notion that the task of the poet is to be "absolutely modern" (that is, open to all experience in the moment) and the idea that modern poet must be a visionary.
 Most famous among Rimbaud's pronouncements is the phrase, "I is someone else."
 "Je est un autre."
 Many lovers of modern poetry and art, if they know no other French, know at least this phrase.
 It is often taken in psychological terms, to suggest that, no matter who we think we are, something of ourselves escapes our understanding.
-This is Rimbaud as Freud or Lacan.
+This is Rimbaud as Freudian analyst.
 Closer to the actual meaning of Rimbaud's formulation, however, is the simple sense that reality is multiple.
 The visionary poet lives in different worlds at the same time.
 One may be the world of what we accept as quotidian reality.
 But that may be only the least interesting among several alternatives.
 So, we each have multiple identities: "To each being it seemed to me that several other lives were due," says Rimbaud.
 He writes of visionary experiences in which he had conversations with "other" versions of people he was talking to.
 At one point a bourgeois family appeared to him as a pack of dogs.
 "Other lives," indeed.

 Dylan's 1967 song "All Along the Watchtower" might be seen as an exploration of Rimbaud's insight.
 The lyric opens with conversation: "'There must be some way outta here'/ Said the Joker to the Thief."
 It is not clear who these characters are, in any referential frame of linguistic understanding.
 They appear to be two characters from a world of crime and carnival of the kind Dylan has peopled his songs with earlier in the decade—the "jugglers and the clowns" of "Like a Rolling Stone," the "geek" of "Ballad of a Thin Man," and so on.
-Here, they are set in opposition to two more obvious types, the "businessmen" and the "plowmen," who steal their riches.
-In this scenario, moral identities are reversed with nominal identities; the real thief is not the Thief; the real swindler is not the Joker.
+Here, they are set in opposition to two more obvious "straight" types, the "businessmen" and the "plowmen," who steal their riches.
+In this scenario, moral identities and nominal identities are reversed; the real thief is not the Thief; the real swindler is not the Joker.
 The juxtaposition between two easily recognizable types (we know what a plowman looks like; he has a plow) with two unrecognizable types (we don't know a thief when we see one, that's part of his being a thief) suggests the uncertain epistemological ground on which the song works.

 This initial scenario expands into one of Rimbaud's parables of multiple identities in the third verse.
 Here the scene is recast as the drama of the "princes" who stand guard over their servants and treasure in their watchtower and wait for the "two riders" who approach menacingly to attack them.
 The third verse reverses the initial scenario.
 The swindlers who have stolen from the Joker and the Thief in the first verse are now threatened by two mauraders, come to take what they can.
 Everyone has taken on a new identity: businessmen have become princes, the Joker is a mysterious horseman.
 The song is powered and held together by the plot line, as those who have been exploited return to claim what is theirs.
 Yet the identities have changed.
 Each "I" is an "other."
 Each character lives in two realities, a reality of everyday exploitation in business, and a stark scene of impending battle over a medieval fortress.
 This is applied Rimbaud.
 "All Along the Watchtower" provides a working out of the shift from one referential frame to another.
 It offers a kind of poetics of allegory, as characters turn into other characters before our eyes—and as those new characters illuminate retroactively the initial cast of the song.